 The County of Lexington will continue to fund multiple housing and other programs designed to affirmatively further fair housing and reduce barriers to affordable housing.
 These programs expand housing opportunities, eliminate substandard housing, provide homebuyer education services, and collaboratively work with financial lenders to enable low- and moderate-income families to purchase homes anywhere they choose.
-The Lexington County Analysis of Impediments (AI) to Fair Housing was last updated in May of 2010 and is required to updated during summer of 2015.
+The Lexington County Analysis of Impediments (AI) to Fair Housing was last updated in May of 2015.
 The AI identified multiple, often interrelated, areas of need.
 These impediment issues emerged from an extensive review of current policies and practices in the public and private sectors, interviews with key service providers, and an examination of socio-economic data.
 The following is a summary of those impediments: